llogiq/mutagen/README.md

 *No mutations will be introduced in `unsafe`-blocks and `unsafe` functions*.
 Mutations would probably break the some invariantes.
 Moreover, mutations in unsafe code could lead to undefined behavior that cannot be observed by any testcase.

-*`const` expressions cannot be mutated.* They are evaluated at compile-time and Mutagen can only affect code that can alter its behavior at run-time.
+*`const` and `static` expressions cannot be mutated.* They are evaluated at compile-time and Mutagen can only affect code that can alter its behavior at run-time.
 Array lengths and global constants are examples of `const` expressions.

 *Patterns are cannot mutated.* Mutations are introduced by injecting calls to mutagen-internal functions, which cannot be placed inside patterns.